Autodesk-Forge/Data_Exchange_Samples/2.Access_Data/README.md

 This tutorial allows you, having the Collection ID and Exchange ID found within exchange container, to further use Data Exchange API to retrieve assets, relationships, snapshots, and revisions:

 - [Intro](#intro)
 - [Workflow explanation](#workflow-explanation)

 ## Intro

-As mentioned at the end of [Access exchange container](../1.Access_Exchange_Container) tutorial, all Data Exchange APIs contain the path `v1/collections/{collectionId}/exchanges/{exchangeId}/` and consequently require:
+As mentioned at the end of [Access exchange container](../1.Access_Exchange_Container) tutorial, all Data Exchange APIs contain the path `v1/collections/{collectionId}/exchanges/{exchangeId}/` and consequently require the following attributes:

 -  Exchange ID - the ID of the exchange container;
 -  Collection ID - the ID of the collection where the exchange data is stored.